 Anthony Quinn, Irene Papas, Michael Ansara

-This caused bloody riots for two days.
-Even Saudi Monarch King Faisal withdrew his offer of $60 million as well as banned filming on location in Mecca and Medina.
-Akkad was then forced to move it to Morocco and find financial backing from Colonel Muammar al-Qaddafi, the Libyan leader.
-The original title had to be changed to The Message because religious groups called the film an insult to Islam and it was banned in most Arab countries.
+Bloody riots went on for two days.
+Even Saudi Monarch King Faisal withdrew his offer of $60 million, and banned filming on location in Mecca and Medina.
+This forced Akkad to move filming to Morocco and find financial backing from Colonel Muammar al-Qaddafi, the Libyan leader.

 The Exorcist (1973) – William Friedkin

-It revolves around the demonic possession of a young girl and her mother’s efforts to bring her little girl back with an exorcism with the help of two priests.
-The spewing of green puke, self-mutilation, masturbation with a crucifix, and other such scenes along with obscenities and blasphemies led to the film being widely criticized as medical pornography.
-It was also alleged that the film used subliminal imagery.
-The film was banned on video in the UK for 15 years.
+The movie revolves around a mother’s efforts to free her little girl from demonic possession.
+She organizes an exorcism with the help of two priests.
+Scenes include copious green puke, self-mutilation, masturbation with a crucifix, and uncounted obscenities and blasphemies.
+As a result, critics accused it of pornography.
+There were also allegation that the film used subliminal imagery.
+The film could not be sold on video in the UK for 15 years.

 Deep Throat (1972) – Gerard Damiano

-This movie has a simplistic plot about a sexually frustrated woman who wanted to hear bells during sex and so she follows her doctor’s advice.
+This controversial movie’s plot is minimal.
+A sexually frustrated woman wants to hear bells during sex, and so she follows her doctor’s advice.
 It was a hardcore porn film — the first of its kind to become a hit.

 A Clockwork Orange (1971) – Stanley Kubrick

 This science fiction film is a satirical juvenile delinquency film adapted from Anthony Burgess’s novel.
-This is the story of Alex, the teenage protagonist who gets his kick from ultra-violence and rape.
-He volunteers for a behaviorist experiment that takes away his capacity to do evil and returns him to the world defenseless and a victim to his former victims.
+This is the story of Alex, the teenage protagonist who gets his kicks from ultra-violence and rape.
+He volunteers for a behaviorist experiment that takes away his capacity to do evil.
+He return to the world defenseless — a victim to his former victims.